Individual Health Insurance

 Individual Health Insurance in North Carolina FAQs

-2. What qualifies as a SEP?
+2. What qualifies as an SEP?

 The following are examples of situations which would qualify you for a Special Enrollment Period:

-- Termination of job-based or COBRA coverage
+- Termination of job-based, employer-sponsored, or COBRA coverage

-- Expired coverage through a family member
+- Expired insurance coverage through a family member

 - Changes in household size due to marriage, birth, divorce, or death

-- Moving to a new home in NC in a new zip code or county
+- Moving to a new home in NC, in a new zip code or county

 - Other circumstances outlined at Healthcare.gov

-6. Will I qualify for a subsidy?
+6. Will I qualify for a subsidy to help with my individual health insurance premiums?

 7. If I won’t qualify for a subsidy, do I still need to purchase my plan from the Marketplace?